 Despite its high intraerythrocytic distribution and plasma protein binding properties, Acetazolamide is dialyzable.
 This may be particularly important in the management of Acetazolamide overdosage when complicated by the presence of renal failure.

 Preparation and Storage of Parenteral Solution

-Each 500 mg vial containing sterile Acetazolamide sodium should be reconstituted with at least 5 mL of Sterile Water for Injection prior to use.
+Each 500 mg vial containing Acetazolamide should be reconstituted with at least 5 mL of Sterile Water for Injection prior to use.
 Reconstituted solutions retain their physical and chemical properties for 3 days under refrigeration at 2° to 8°C (36° to 46°F), or 12 hours at room temperature 20° to 25°C (68° to 77°F).
-Contains no preservative.
+CONTAINS NO PRESERVATIVE.
 The direct intravenous route of administration is preferred.
 Intramuscular administration is not recommended.

 Acetazolamide should be used as an adjunct to the usual therapy.
 The dosage employed in the treatment of chronic simple (open-angle) glaucoma ranges from 250 mg to 1 g of Acetazolamide per 24 hours, usually in divided doses for amounts over 250 mg.
 It has usually been found that a dosage in excess of 1 g per 24 hours does not produce an increased effect.
 In all cases, the dosage should be adjusted with careful individual attention both to symptomatology and ocular tension.
 Continuous supervision by a physician is advisable.